 The AI replied, “Both vehicles are empty.”

-He scanned the road and the surrounding desert for somewhere to pull up and wait for them to pass.
-Even though the cars were empty, he didn’t want to show up on their feed.
-Just ahead, there was an ancient rest stop with sun-bleached umbrellas, brittle plastic furniture, and a building that had once housed a small shop.
+Avril scanned the road and the surrounding desert for somewhere to pull up and wait for them to pass, so he didn’t show up on their feed.
+Just ahead, there was an ancient rest-stop with sun-bleached umbrellas, brittle plastic furniture, and a building that had once housed a small shop.